 Applying for Commissions

 The Hawai‘i State Foundation on Culture and the Arts has instituted a new system of applying for public art projects through CaFÉ, an online application system for Calls for Entry.
 This user-friendly site was developed specifically for artists by the Western States Arts Federation (WESTAF).
 The HSFCA will post a call for artists in the State of Hawai‘i for commissioned works of art in public buildings.
 Artists will submit their application online through the CaFÉ website, www.callforentry.org.
 Applications will not be accepted in any other manner.
 There is no charge to artists registering on CaFÉ.
 If you are a first time user of CaFÉ, please allow adequate time to learn and use this system.
 We believe that there are many advantages to this new digital submission system in terms of artists’ accessibility, cost and environmental issues.
 Artists will have access to other competition calls for entry, which are being posted on CaFÉ.
 We encourage you to visit www.callforentry.org to register and respond to current and/or upcoming HSFCA calls.

 Conservation and repair of commissioned works of art are services contracted by the APP Program as identified and budgeted by the HSFCA.

-For more information on the Art in Public Places Program, contact Debra Miyagi via email at email@example.com or call (808) 586-0305.
+For more information on the Commissioned Works of Art Program, contact N. Trisha Lagaso Goldberg, Project Manager, via email at email@example.com or call (808) 586-9955.